Trans-Pacific Partnership: Potential members

 APEC members would have been able to accede to the TPP, as would any other jurisdiction to which existing TPP members would have agreed.
 After an application for membership is received, a commission of parties to the treaty would negotiate conditions for accession.

 South Korea did not participate in the 2006 agreement, but showed interest in entering the TPP, and was invited to the TPP negotiating rounds in December 2010 by the U.S. after the successful conclusion of its Free trade agreement between the United States of America and the Republic of Korea.
 South Korea already had bilateral trade agreements with some TPP members, but areas such as vehicle manufacturing and agriculture still needed to be agreed upon, making further multilateral TPP negotiations somewhat complicated.

-Other countries that were interested in TPP membership include Taiwan, the Philippines, and Colombia as of 2010; Thailand as of 2012; and Indonesia, Bangladesh, and India as of 2013.
+Other countries that were interested in TPP membership include Taiwan, the Philippines, Colombia, and Hong Kong as of 2010; Thailand as of 2012; and Indonesia, Bangladesh, and India as of 2013.
 According to law professor Edmund Sim in 2013, many of these countries would need to change their protectionist trade policies in order to join the TPP.

 The largest economy in the Pacific Rim not involved in the negotiations was China.
 According to the Brookings Institution in 2013, the most fundamental challenge for the TPP project regarding China was that "it may not constitute a powerful enough enticement to propel China to sign on to these new standards on trade and investment.
 China reacted by accelerating its own trade initiatives in Asia."
 In 2013, it was thought China might still be interested in joining the TPP eventually.
 An academic analysis has shown that while the TPP would be more successful if China participated in it, the benefits to China are intangible.

 In October 2015, Indonesian President Joko Widodo declared Indonesia's intention to join the TPP.

 As of 2016, Sri Lanka announced its interest in joining the TPP and studied its feasibility.

 Likewise, as of 2016 Cambodia announced its interest in joining the TPP and is studied its feasibility.

 In February 2021, the United Kingdom applied for membership of the CPTPP, the successor to the TPP.

 In September 2021, China applied for membership of the CPTPP.
 Japan, the 2021 chair of the CPTPP, said that it would consult with member countries to respond to China's request.

+In July 2023, as CPTPP members formally accepted the United Kingdom as the 12th member, Australia indicated that China has no hope of being accepted in the near term.